 Athletic Field Lighting: Lighting features at the new school facilities would be designed to comply with City code requirements.
-The majority of the field lights are existing and getting upgrades to LED lighting.
+The majority of the field lights are existing and getting upgrades to LED lighting which will significantly lessen the impacts on neighboring uses.
+The reflector and shielding design will further reduce the amount of light transmitted off site and into the atmosphere, and reduce the overall impacts of direct glare at the site.
 If there are any new field lights needed, they would likely require a special exception to the height limit for the light poles, as allowed in SMC 23.76, but would be the same height as the existing light poles.